pictriage/ytvip/README.md

-# YTVIP: a personal YouTube video library for desktop
+# YTVIP: a yt-dlp GUI & archive

 YTVIP is a local YouTube video library.
 Add your favorite channels, then browse, search, and download available videos,